thutasann/dotnet-nextjs-stock-app/README.md

 # Dotnet-Core Nextjs Stock Market FullStack App

-This is the Stock Market Social Media Platoform FullStack App with DotnetCore and Nextjs.
+This is the Stock Market Social Media Platform FullStack App with DotnetCore and Nextjs.

 ## Tech Stacks